 Sexual harassment policy for women under The Sexual Harassment of Women at workplace(Prevention Prohibition and Redressal) Act 2013:

 Your Company has in place a formal policy for prevention of sexual harassment of itsemployees at workplace.
 The Company is in compliance with the Sexual Harassment of Womenat workplace (Prevention Prohibition and Redressal) Act 2013 and has adopted a revisedpolicy on Sexual Harassment (forms part of HR Manual of the Company) on August 14 2017(while HR Manual has been last reviewed/ revised by the Board of Directors in theirmeeting held on November 6 2019) to prohibit prevent or deter any acts of sexualharassment at workplace and to provide the procedure for the redressal of complaintspertaining to sexual harassment thereby providing a safe and healthy work environment.

 Further during the year under review there was no case filed under the provisions ofSexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.

 PARTICULARS OF EMPLOYEES

-In terms of Section 197 (12) of the Companies Act 2013 read with Rule 5 Sub-Rule (1) (2) & (3) of Companies (Appointment & Remuneration of ManagerialPersonnel) Rules 2014 the necessary disclosures are annexed as Annexure - IV withthis report.
+In terms of Section 197 (12) of the Companies Act 2013 read with sub-rules (1) (2)and (3) of Rule 5 of the Companies (Appointment & Remuneration of ManagerialPersonnel) Rules 2014 the necessary disclosures are annexed as Annexure - IV withthis report.

 LISTING WITH STOCK EXCHANGES

-The Equity Shares of the Company are listed on Calcutta Stock Exchange (CSE) BSELimited (BSE) and National StockExchange of India Limited (NSE).
+The equity shares of the Company are listed on BSE Limited (BSE) and National StockExchange of India Limited (NSE).

 EXTRACT OF ANNUAL RETURN